 The proposed General Plan Amendment and Zoning Map Amendment primarily result in increasing the residential capacity on the site, from approximately 23 residential units to approximately 53 residential units, resulting in a net increase of 30 residential units on the site.
 As such, the City has complied with Government Code section 66300.
 Further, the increased residential capacity may be available to offset any decrease in residential capacity resulting from future projects.
-City staff recommend that the City make findings to that effect.
+If the project is approved, City staff recommend that the City make findings to that effect.